Frequently Asked Questions on Family Law

 For example, child support is often miscalculated — would you want to lose out on receiving or saving hundreds of dollars a month just because you used the wrong information?
-Or you may have property that your spouse is not entitled to but that you end up splitting with him or her or waiving your rights to it.
+You may also have property that your spouse is not entitled to, but that you could end up splitting with them or waiving your rights to it.
 At the very least, you should consult with an attorney before signing anything.

-In Texas, there is a 60 day “cooling off” period from the date you file the Petition for Divorce until the day you can finish the divorce.
-The exception is in cases of domestic violence; in which case a court can waive that waiting period.
-However, a (contested) divorce can, and often does, take longer than 60 days.
+In Texas, there is a 60 day “cooling off” period from the date you file the petition for divorce until the day you can finish the divorce.
+The exception is in cases of domestic violence, in which case a court can waive that waiting period.
+However, a contested divorce can – and often does – take longer than 60 days.